Crave InfoTech launches White Paper on Top Supply Chain Challenges

-PISCATAWAY, N.J., Aug.
-8, 2022 /PRNewswire/ -- Crave InfoTech launched its white paper on 'Top 10 Supply Challenges and the Right Intelligent-Enterprise Solution'.
+PUNE, India and PISCATAWAY, N.J., Aug.
+9, 2022 /PRNewswire/ -- Crave InfoTech launched its white paper on 'Top 10 Supply Challenges and the Right Intelligent-Enterprise Solution'.
 The white paper has been crafted post deep industry research and interactions with industry veterans.
 It reflects the ground-level challenges from across the supply chain.
 It further suggests tech-backed solutions to each of these challenges.
 Crave InfoTech is a key SAP and Zebra Technologies partner.

 The world has seen supply chain hassles leading (as one of the reasons) to global inflation.
 There have been spare parts acquisition delays and supply chain disruptions.
 The white paper goes beyond these social geo-economics concerns to underline the inherent supply chain challenges that all enterprises face.